cstaelen/tidarr/README.md

 - [x] Use Shazam API to recognize songs, then search over Tidal and easily grab track or album.
 => See [Shazarr project here](https://github.com/cstaelen/docker-shazarr)
+- [ ] Download Tidal playlist by URL

 ## Want more features and/or contribute ?
 Be my guest, fork and dev <3